 Redevelopment of the Former Northampton Lumber Yard

-Valley CDC intends to redevelop the property into a four-story, 55-unit affordable family rental apartment building with two commercial spaces.
+Valley Community Development intends to redevelop the property into a four-story, 55-unit affordable family rental apartment building with two commercial spaces.
 Proposed occupancy date is January 2019.
-Valley CDC will move its offices to the Holyoke St. location, which is shown.
+Valley Community Development will move its offices to the Holyoke St. location, which is shown.